ndadisman/Final-Project-BME3053C-New/README.md

 ## Model Training
 A machine learning classifier is trained to predict sleep stages based on the PSD values.
 The workflow includes:
 - Splitting the dataset into training and testing sets
-- Training a classifier such as Support Vector Machines (SVM), Random Forests, or a Neural Network
+- Training a classifier using Random Forests
 - Saving the trained model for evaluation and deployment

 ## Evaluation